griha41/Sid-Debian-MDModern/README.md

 The source files for the theme are located in the `less/` directory.
 In the `js/` directory you'll find multiple JavaScript modules that allow easy modification and extension.
 Check DOCUMENTATION.md for information about what modules are available.

 Running `$ grunt` or `$ grunt watch` will build a development version with debugging log activated.
 When you're done editing, run `$grunt dist` to generate a production version without debugging.
 Don't forget to add new files to Gruntfile.js so they will be included in your builds.

-## Contributing

-Suggestions, bug reports and pull requests are very welcome.

 # Sid-Debian-MDModern